Apache Spark Review

 What industries use Apache Spark?

-Apache Spark is utilized across various industries including finance, healthcare, retail, and technology for data analytics and machine learning.
+Apache Spark is utilized across industries including finance, healthcare, retail, and technology for data analytics and machine learning.

 How does Spark improve data processing performance?